adamistheanswer/ATKPIX/content/posts/2017-10-01--Visualising-Unprotected-Probe-Requests/index.md

 <strong>Technologies:</strong> Mongo, Kali, Raspberry Pi, Javascript, Python & Flask, D3.js<br>
 <strong>Mark:</strong> Distinction 79% - [Download PDF](https://www.attackingpixels.com/1/Robinson-1854199.pdf)

-Probe requests not using MAC randomisation contain the sender’s MAC address and potentially a previously authenticated network SSID from the searching devices memory.
+Probe requests broadcast from wi-fi enabled devices not using MAC randomisation contain the devices MAC address and potentially a previously authenticated network name (SSID) from the devices memory.
 Consequently devices transmitting these packets can be vulnerable to tracking.
-Current locations are determined through the presence of a broadcasted MAC address to a receiver and previously visited locations can, in theory, be determined based on the SSIDs contained within the frames.
+Current locations are determined through the presence of a broadcasted devices MAC address to a receiver and previously visited locations can, in theory, be determined based on the SSIDs contained within the frames, via third party databases such as Wigle.net.
 To address this issue, operating system patches have been written to randomise the senders MAC address broadcast within probe requests, in order to make device tracking less trivial.
 However, adoption of these fixes has been limited, and the success varied across device manufacturers.

 This suite was produced to graphically visualise the tracking concerns through cross-referencing contained SSIDs with wardriving WiFi databases, and demonstrated manufacturer patch success rates or failings.
 This ran on Pythons Flask web framework.
 The interactive GUI and data representations within the portal were built in JavaScript, making use of D3.js (Data Driven Documents), Crossfilter.js and DC.js.

 Data was collected over a two-week period from public spaces in Birmingham during peak pedestrian hours.
-This data was be gathered using the Raspberry Pi packet sniffer built for the project.
+This data was gathered using a [Raspberry Pi packet sniffer](https://attackingpixels.com/Raspberry-Pi-Packet-Sniffing/) built for the project.
 All data collected across this time frame was cleaned and aggregated using Pandas for local storage in a MongoDB Database.

 <h3>High-level graphical representation of the project</h3>